What Is Personalized Learning? How to Plan Using this Model

 The other half is the custom path through the material for each user.
-In simpler personalized education programs, instructors and coaches steer learners onto the content most suitable for their current phase of mastery, adjusting the material as the class progresses to avoid pushing all learners at the same pace without depriving any of them of information they need.
+In simpler personalized education programs, instructors and coaches steer learners onto the content most suitable for their current phase of mastery, adjusting the material as the class progresses to avoid pushing all learners at the same pace without depriving any of them of any information they need.

 As a result, different learners will take different amounts of time with the same material.

 More sophisticated approaches have created personalized learning models that go beyond the user's role, applying AI and machine learning algorithms to track mastery.
 This allows content to be reviewed as needed in areas where progress is slow while accelerating the learning curve in areas where learners show mastery, which suits many personalized learning models.